OpenST/openst.js/README.md

       //
       // OR
       //
-      // resolve the promise with signed rawTransaction (String).
+      // resolve the promise with signed rawTransaction (String) });
-    });
   },
-  // sign - method to sign raw data.
+  // sign - method to sign raw data
   sign: function (dataToSign, address) {
-    //dataToSign - raw data to sign.
+    // dataToSign - raw data to sign
-    //address - address that needs to sign the transaction. return new Promise( function (resolve, reject) {
+    // address - address that needs to sign the transaction return new Promise( function (resolve, reject) {
       // Your code here
       // ...
       // ...
       // ...

-      // resolve the promise with the signed data.
+      // resolve the promise with the signed data
     });
   }
 };
 ```

 OpenST.js comes with a sample Geth signer service that you can use for development.